 - He’s known Schlomo Rabinowitz for a long time, probably longer than anyone else in the industry.
 Schlomo Rabinowitz is a pretty cool cat.

 - He probably doesn’t know the very influential Glenn Peoples of Billboard Magazine, but maybe he ought to.
 They’re not connected online at least.

 - He’s recently connected with Wesley Verhoeve of Family Records, who sometimes contributes to Billboard; in fact the two had a very interesting conversation about helping musicians get started with social media and what kinds of help are appropriate.

 Imagine having that level of visibility into the connections of someone influential in your industry.
 What could you do with that?
 You can have a much more effective, meaningful conversation with that person.

-Little Bird tip: Check out the Compare page on any report to see who knows who else and who doesn’t.
+Little Bird tip: Check out the Discover Connections page on any report to compare who knows who else and who doesn’t.